 For method – it needs to equal post

-For input – make sure to include all of the form handler fields that you mapped to the web form
+For input – make sure to include all of the form handler fields that you mapped to the existing form

 For type – make sure to select the right type

 That’s it!
-Before you drive traffic to your web page, make sure you and someone on your team tests that the form handler implementation has been set up correctly.
+Before you drive traffic to your web page, make sure you and one of your marketers check that the form handler implementation has been set up correctly.
 Good luck and please let us know if you need any help.